A. All of the following:

 In this course, the second of four history of philosophy courses, students study the development of philosophy in the Middle Ages through its contact with Christianity.
-The goals of this course are to examine the following themes and philosophical problems: the relation of faith and reason, spirituality and philosophy; human knowledge and contemporary theories of art, an examination of selected figures and movements in art history, and an analysis of the vital interrelationship between the two disciplines of philosophy and art.
+The goals of this course are to examine the following themes and philosophical problems: the relation of faith and reason, spirituality and philosophy; human knowledge and human freedom; and philosophy as a principle of integration within Medieval culture

 PH355 History of Modern Philosophy: Bacon – Hegel (4 cr.)

 In this course, the third of four history of philosophy courses, students study the major philosophical movements of the early modern period beginning with the rise of inductive natural science.
 Students then examine rationalism, empiricism, Kant's critical philosophy, and Hegel.
 The central epistemological theme of the course reflects the modern conviction that before other sciences may be studied with profit, the possibility and modes of human knowledge must be determined.

 PH358 History of 19th and 20th Century Philosophy: Kierkegaard – Wittgenstein (4 cr.)